OfficeDev/hands-on-labs/O3653/O3653-17 Users and Groups/lab.md

 ## Prerequisites
 1. Visual Studio 2015 with Update 1
 2. The Graph AAD Auth v1 Started Project template installed
 3. An administrator account for an Office 365 tenant.
-This is required because you'll be using the client credentials of an Azure application that's configured to request admin-level permissions.
+This is required because you'll be using the client credentials of a pre-registered application that's configured to request admin-level permissions.

 ## Step 1: Create a new project using Graph AAD Auth v1 Started Project template
 In this first step, you will create a new ASP.NET MVC project using the